Bedrock-OSS/bedrock-wiki/docs/items/equipped-item-commands.md

 > However some people found a way not to use player.json.
 They replace it with dummy entity-rider.
 Try experimenting yourself!

-The use of Holiday Creator Features is also required to add item tags and easily equip our item in armor or off-hand slots.

 ## Server Animation

 The first step will be to create a server animation, which is a file that runs commands or events at certain keyframes.
 While client animations are in the resource pack, server animations are in the behavior pack.
 You can read a bit more [here](/entities/timers#animation-based-timers).
 We can start by using the following as a template: